 Aircraft Type Cage size* Dog’s maximum weight Maximum number of dogs per flight Premier Economy Total E-145 16x12x7 inches (40x30x18 centimeters)Length x Width x Height 7 Kgs ** N/A 2 2 E-170 19x12x10 inches (48x30x25 centimeters)Length x Width x Height 9 Kgs ** N/A 2 2 E-175 N/A 2 2 E-190 2 2 4 B 737´s 2 4 6 B 767 19x12x10 inches (48x30x25 centimeters)Length x Width x Height 9 Kgs ** N/A 4 4 B 777 B 787

 * Cage sizes must be of firm reinforced plastic with a one piece interior base of absorbent material; it must have a metal door with latches to open and close, have lateral ventilation on both sides, allowing the dog to turn and lay down in a natural manner.

 ** Total weight of the dog including cage.

 - Dogs must go through inspection by the Health Department and/or airport authorities.

 - The dog must have vaccination certificate against rabies, issued within 30 days prior to the date of flight.

 - A veterinary certificate issued by SAGARPA (Ministry of Agriculture, Livestock, Rural Development, Fishing, and Food) is required.
 This is, responsibility of customers.

 - Each customer may transport one dog.

-- Unaccompanied minors traveling with dogs are not be allowed.
+- Unaccompanied minors traveling with dogs are not allowed.

-- Dogs born less than 8 weeks before the flight will not be permitted.
+- Dogs born less than eight weeks before the flight are not permitted.

-- Dogs under veterinary treatment will not be permitted.
+- Dogs under veterinary treatment not be permitted.

 Access to Premier Lounges is allowed to Customers traveling with their Pets.
 Boarding Gates (SUE):

 Boarding Gates (SUE):

 1. Dog must be in a cage prior to boarding and when entering the aircraft’s cabin.

 1. Dogs shall remain inside the cage for the flight’s duration under the seat in front of the Customer.

-2. It is prohibited to provide food or beverages to the dog during flight.
+2. Providing food or beverages to the dog during flight is prohibited.